From Engineering Dreams to Sustainable Enterprise

 - Uses ERP-driven systems to ensure transparency, compliance, and accountability.

 This model not only addresses pressing urban challenges but also ensures that clients remain fully compliant with environmental regulations.
-In fact, policies like the Swachh Bharat Mission (SBM) and the Solid Waste Management (SWM) Rules of 2016 & 2024 give Duro Green a competitive edge, as it helps businesses meet statutory mandates while reducing landfill pressure.
+Durogreen supports these missions, including the Swachh Bharat Mission (SBM) and the Swach Sarvekshan, as well as initiatives targeting bulk waste generators.

 Importantly, Duro Green today caters to both mandated markets (where compliance with waste rules is compulsory) and non-mandated markets (forward-looking organisations that adopt sustainable practices voluntarily).
 This dual approach allows the company to build scale while creating impact across different sectors.